depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

   **Required Reading**:

-  1. Runge-Kutta methods: Section 11.8 from (Quarteroni et al.) or Sections 12.{5,12} from (S\"uli & Mayers)
+  1. Runge-Kutta methods: Section 11.8 from (Quarteroni et al.) or Sections 12.{5,12} from (Süli & Mayers)
-  2. Multi-step methods: Sections 12.6-9 from (Quarteroni et al.) or Section 11.5-6 from (S\"uli & Mayers)
+  2. Multi-step methods: Sections 12.6-9 from (Quarteroni et al.) or Section 11.5-6 from (Süli & Mayers)
-  3. System of ODEs: Sections 12.10-11 from (Quarteroni et al.) or Sections 11.9-10 from (S\"uli & Mayers)
+  3. System of ODEs: Sections 12.10-11 from (Quarteroni et al.) or Sections 11.9-10 from (Süli & Mayers)

+  **Notes**: Here is a [link](/assets/nodes_notes/week2.pdf) to our notes for the lesson.

   **Optional Reading**: